sebslon/Other/07-microservices-node-react/02-ticketing/readme.md

 # Second Project

+- Kubernetes for deployments - each service with its own database
+- Tests setup with mongo-memory-server

 ## Quick overview - Ticketing App

 - Users can list a ticket for an event (concert, sports) for sale